mbethke/la_us/README.md

   ໄ and ໃ both go on the W key.
 * Generally (for letters so/fo/ho/kho), the Sung variant is found in the unshifted position and Tam is shifted.
-Exceptions are Pho and Tho where the Tam variant is the more frequent one.
+Exceptions are Pho and Tho where the Tam variant is the more frequent one, so I chose typing speed over consistency here.

 There is an SVG version of the layout included, based on Wikipedia user Michka_B's [excellent hand-optimized US